tigerchen52/PEARL/README.md

 |PEARL-small|34M|  97.0|70.2|57.9|68.1| 48.1|44.5|42.4|59.3|75.2|62.5|
 |PEARL-base|110M|97.3|72.2|59.7|72.6|50.7|45.8|39.3|69.4|77.1|64.8|

 Cost comparison of FastText and PEARL.
 The estimated memory is calculated by the number of parameters (float16).
 The unit of inference speed is `*ms/512 samples`.
+The FastText model here is `crawl-300d-2M-subword.bin`.
 | Model |Avg Score| Estimated Memory |Speed GPU | Speed CPU |
 |-|-|-|-|-|
 |FastText|40.3|1200MB|-|57ms|